FormantIO/toolkit/README.md

 ```
 Reliable TCP-like: `{ ordered: true }`
+- This is the default option `createCustomDataChannel` uses

 High Speed UDP-like: `{ ordered: false, maxRetransmits: 0 }`
+- Good for non-critical one shot messages

 Time Constrained UDP-like: `{ ordered: false, maxPacketLifeTime: 300 }`
-// Good for things like joysticks
+- Good for things like joysticks
 ```

 ## Is there a simple way to get a Formant look and feel?